swadeley/pulp_installer/docs/quickstart.md

 Uninstall
 ---------

 For now, we don't have a playbook to uninstall Pulp.
-If you find it useful, please consider opening an [issue to Pulp community repo](https://github.com/pulp/pulp_installer/issues/new/choose).
+Make use of dedicated virtual machines where possible.
+Alternately, open an [issue to Pulp community repo](https://github.com/pulp/pulp_installer/issues/new/choose).

-We recommend that users only install Pulp on the machine, so in a virtual environment, for example, uninstalling Pulp would be a matter of deleting the VM.